Legal sports betting came to Illinois in two phases over the first half of 2020.

 In April 2020, PointsBet submitted an application to for a Management Services Provider license in order to offer mobile betting across the state.
 The Illinois Gaming Board issued PointsBet a temporary operating permit in July 2020 and PointsBet.com officially launched that September.

 PointsBet opened its first retail sportsbook in Illinois at Hawthorne Race Course in September 2020.
-Additionally, PointsBet will operate three more retail sportsbooks in the following Chicago-area locations:
+Additionally, PointsBet operates or will soon operate three more retail sportsbooks in the following Chicago-area locations:

 BetAmerica will likely seek to enter the Illinois market at some point.
 Parent company Churchill Downs Inc has an ownership stake in two properties in the state, including Arlington International Racecourse.